 - The requirement for Cas9 transcription and translation delays editing

 One alternative approach, which avoids many of these complications, is to directly deliver a ribonucleoprotein (RNP), consisting of the Cas9 protein in complex with a targeting gRNA, to your cells of interest.
-We introduced RNPs on the Addgene blog a few years ago, but we'll describe the process of using RNPs in more detail here.

 There are many advantages to using RNPs for CRISPR experiments.
 The RNP method can often be used in cells that are difficult to transfect, such as primary cells.
 Using RNPs can also alleviate difficulties with protein expression that occur in cells where common eukaryotic promoters (such as CMV or EF1A promoters found in many CRISPR plasmids) are not expressed.
 Lastly, because this method does not require the delivery of foreign DNA, and the Cas9-gRNA RNP is degraded over time, using RNPs may limit the potential for off-target effects.